revaturelabs/interviewquestions/Angular/Angular.md

   <blockquote>

- - Component Directives - Component directives alter the details of how the component should be processed, instantiated, and used at runtime.
+ - **Component Directives** - Component directives alter the details of how the component should be processed, instantiated, and used at runtime.
-- Structural Directives Structural directives are used for adding, removing, or manipulating DOM elements.
+- **Structural Directives** -  Structural directives are used for adding, removing, or manipulating DOM elements.
-- Attribute Directives - Attribute directives are used to change the look and behavior of the DOM elements.
+- **Attribute Directives** - Attribute directives are used to change the look and behavior of the DOM elements.

 <i>Custom Directive: Custom directive can also be created if any of the above directives does not solve our purpose for the requirement
     </i>